 They now collaborate with the consortium to further develop the hydrogel material and to test more thoroughly how it affects the cells.
 Leader of the Digital Life Norway project 3DLife – emulating life in 3D with digital and experimental tissue models , professor Berit L. Strand at NTNU, is a member of this consortium.

 ClexBio is member of The Life Science Cluster and on Monday 21 September Håti will present their work at the online event Investing in sustainability: Why life science matters now and in the future hosted by the cluster as part of Oslo Innovation Week.

 Håti and Schweikle hope this will make investors aware of them.

 – Investing in biotechnology startups is an immature field in Norway.
-The funding The funding with regard to both the amounts of money and time needed is more challenging than for example information and communications technology (ICT).
+The funding with regard to both the amounts of money and time needed is more challenging than for example information and communications technology (ICT).

 The funding from the Research Council of Norway allows them to expand their staff.
 They are looking for a person with an entrepreneurial spirit and cell biology expertise.
 As a former member of the Digital Life Norway Research School, Schweikle thinks this environment is a place to look for the right person.

 Visit the ClexBio website clexbio.com to find out more about the company and the technology.
 Note that ClexBio is registered in Norway under the name Nordovo Biosciences AS